Dr Helen Adams

-Prior to starting her PhD, Helen worked with the Climate Change Expert Group at the Organisation for Economic Cooperation and Development in Paris on policy frameworks for adaptation to climate change in the water sector and at the United Nations Framework Convention on Climate Change Secretariat supporting negotiations on adaptation and the implementation of the Nairobi Work Programme.
+Before joining UEA, Helen worked on adaptation to climate change in the Climate Change Expert Group of the Organisation for Economic Cooperation and Development (OECD) and the United Nations Framework Convention on Climate Change (UNFCCC), particularly on the Nairobi work programme.

-MRes Environmental Social Science, University of East Anglia
+- PhD in Environmental Social Science, University of Exeter (2012)

-PhD Environmental Social Science, University of East Anglia
+- Master of Research in Environmental Social Science, University of Exeter (2008)

 - Migration under environmental change

 Helen leads research in the field of climate-related migration, applying place attachment frameworks to elaborate the non-economic, emotional reasons why people decide to stay.

 Her current research focuses on building habitability under climate change by supporting individuals in reconceptualising their relationship to place.

 Helen is involved with high profile and global initiatives to ensure that the best available science informs action on climate change.
 She was a lead author on the Intergovernmental Panel on Climate Change (IPCC) Working Group II report on Impacts, Adaptation and Vulnerability, in Chapter 7 on Health, Wellbeing and the Changing Structure for Communities, and the Summary for Policy Makers.

 She was also an author on the UK’s third Climate Change Risk Assessment (CCRA3) that informs the UK’s National Adaptation Programme.
 She was a contributing Author to Working Group II of the Intergovernmental Panel on Climate Change’s fifth assessment report, on Chapter 12 Human Security.